avl/noatun/docs/docs.md

 Note, Noatun verifies that nodes always agree on the set of events with timestamps before `now - cutoff_interval` (this time is known as the "cutoff_time").
 A hash of all messages timestamped before the cutoff time is maintained and periodically sent to all neighbors.
-The cutoff_time advances periodically by a the "cutoff stride".
+The cutoff_time advances periodically by a "cutoff stride".
 When nodes detect that peers have cutoff intervals in the near future, they immediately advance to be in sync.
 Large clock drift is detected and flagged as an error.
 Noatun requires approximate clock synchronization.